-The Incredible Hulk is a pretty bad*** superhero.
+The Incredible Hulk is a pretty rad superhero.

 When he gets angry, he becomes indestructible.

-Actually, better than indestructible; the more people piss him off (shoot him with bullets, RPGs, lasers, whatever), the STRONGER he gets.
+Actually, better than indestructible; the more people mess with him (shoot him with bullets, RPGs, lasers, whatever), the STRONGER he gets.

 At one point, Hulk even went up against Superman (supposedly the strongest / most invincible hero in comic-world), and it ended up a draw.